 That’s been the online marketing mantra for years now, right?

-Once you have people on your email list your newsletter is uber-important!
-As Sol Orwell said at an entrepreneur panel here in Toronto last year:
+Once you have people on your email list, your newsletter is uber-important!
+As Sol Orwell said at an entrepreneur panel here in Toronto a couple of years ago:

 Social media is incredibly overrated.
 Use your email to build a sense of community.
 Don’t let a $100 billion company get between you and your customers.

-People who have already opted into your email newsletter already know and like you.
-They’re no longer random people on the internet consuming your generous expertise and clicking away–they are your inner circle.
+People who opt into your email newsletter already know and like you.
+They’re no longer random people on the internet consuming your generous expertise and clicking away.
+Your email subscribers are your inner circle.
 They’re your community.
 Give them a more personal touch and extra bonuses that your blog readers and social media followers simply don’t get.People on your email list already know and like you.
 They are your inner circle.
 Give them a more personal touch and extra bonuses that your blog readers and social media followers simply don't get. #EmailMarketing Click To Tweet

 Your email subscribers should definitely get a link to your latest and greatest blog post in your newsletters.
 But to be more personal with them include a more personal introduction.
-They should also get subscriber’s only bonuses like the opt-in freebie they requested, maybe some tips or a personal story you didn’t share on your blog.
+Give your subscribers exclusive bonuses like the opt-in freebie they requested, maybe some tips, or a personal story you didn’t share on your blog.
 Let your email subscribers know about announcements and special offers before they’re public for the world to see.

 - Personal intro to this week’s blog post (not just the blog intro, but something more personal).